 Rural areas: Busing is available in all rural areas to the designated school only.

 Rural Towns and Villages: Limited busing may be available.

 Special Needs Transportation: Special Education students due to their needs may be directed to attend a school that fits their needs outside of their local school.
 There is no fee for these students.
 Where transportation on a yellow bus is not available, the Division will enter into a parental agreement to transport the student.

-Kindergarten students: Black Gold does not offer a noon hour service.
+Kindergarten students: The Black Gold School Division does not offer a noon-hour service.

 Eligible Student: Student who is attending their designated school and resides a distance greater of 2.4 km home to school (using all walkways as per the guidelines from Alberta Education funding).